ISASMELT: Commercial primary-lead ISASMELT plants (since 2005)

-Secondary-lead smelting (1982– )
+Secondary-lead smelting (since 1982)

 While the lead ISASMELT 5 t/h pilot plant was being designed in 1982–1983, MIM continued to use the 120 kg/h test rig to develop other processes, including the dross treatment process previously mentioned, and the treatment of lead-acid battery paste for lead recycling.

-The MIM Holdings Board of Directors approved the construction of an ISASMELT plant at Britannia Refined Metals, the company’s lead refinery at Northfleet in the United Kingdom, for commercial recovery of lead from battery paste to supplement the existing plant, which used a short rotary furnace to produce 10,000 t/y of lead.
+The MIM Holdings Board of Directors approved the construction of an ISASMELT plant at Britannia Refined Metals, the company's lead refinery at Northfleet in the United Kingdom, for commercial recovery of lead from battery paste to supplement the existing plant, which used a short rotary furnace to produce 10,000 t/y of lead.
 The new plant increased annual production to 30,000 t/y of recycled lead, and was commissioned in 1991.
 The ISASMELT furnace was used to produce low-antimony lead bullion from the battery paste and an antimony-rich slag that contained 55–65% lead oxide.
 While it was possible to recover the lead from the slag in the ISASMELT furnace by a reduction step, the total throughput of the plant was increased by treating the slag in the short rotary furnace when sufficient quantities of the slag had been generated.
 The plant was designed to treat 7.7 t/h of battery paste, but routinely treated 12 t/h.
 The plant was shut down in 2004 when Xstrata Zinc, which took over the MIM Holdings lead operations, decided to leave the lead recycling business.

 A second lead ISASMELT plant for recovering lead from recycled batteries was commissioned in 2000 in Malaysia at Metal Reclamation Industries’ Pulau Indah plant.
 This ISASMELT plant has a design capacity of 40,000 t/y of lead bullion.

 Copper ISASMELT development

 Small-scale test work (1979–1987)

-Scientists at the CSIRO conducted small-scale test work on copper sulfide concentrate in 1979, using the CSIRO’s 50 kg Sirosmelt test rig.
+Scientists at the CSIRO conducted small-scale test work on copper sulfide concentrate in 1979, using the CSIRO's 50 kg Sirosmelt test rig.
 These trials included producing copper matte containing 40–52% copper and, in some cases, converting the matte to produce blister copper.

 The results of this work were sufficiently encouraging that MIM in 1983 undertook its own copper smelting test work program using its 120 kg/h test rig, which had by then been rerated to 250 kg/h.
 It was found that the process was easy to control and that copper loss to slag was low.
 It was also learned that the process could easily recover copper from copper converter slag concentrate, of which there was a large stockpile at Mount Isa.